EFF, DA React As Equality Court Finds Julius Malema Guilty of Hate Speech in 2022

 Read the X statement here:

-The Democratic Alliance welcomed the ruling and commenced the South African Human Rights Commission for pursuing the case.
+The Democratic Alliance welcomed the ruling and commended the South African Human Rights Commission for pursuing the case.
 The DA called the ruling a victory for the rule of law, the constitution, and all South Africans who cherish the values of a free, fair, and non-racial society.

 Read also